There are many unknowns when you have a premature baby.

 At their two-year checkup, they were meeting all of the milestones of a two-year-old, and were even ahead in speech!

-I hope this post was helpful, and from one preemie mama to another, please feel free to reach out if you have any questions!
+I hope this post was helpful for understanding wonder weeks when your baby is premature!
+And from one preemie mama to another, please feel free to reach out if you have any questions!